View: Banking Sector - Expectations from the Union Budget 2022

 — 1.
 The income-tax mentioned above are excluding applicable surcharge and rates.

-— The author, Sumit Badala, is Partner and Head, Financial Services, Tax, KPMG in India.
+— The author, Sunil Badala, is Partner and Head, Financial Services, Tax, KPMG in India.
 Views expressed are personal

 (Edited by : Ajay Vaishnav)